muratk3n/thirdwave/en/tweets/2019/week30.md

 Good profiling trick: look at intense disagg, conflict - usually the two sides of the conf have the same type.
 Like Varoufuckis vs Schauble, both are Mellow Meadow.
-Who gets the best digs into Trump?
+Who gets the most brutal digs into Trump?
 Colbert.
 Etc..

 Whatever we might know of other types, we only truly now our own kind.